-Matters for a solicitor or licensed conveyancer
+Matters for a Solicitor or Licensed Conveyancer

-The property has been altered by the formation of the side extension and by the addition of a conservatory.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+A conservatory and front extension have been added to the property in the past.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.